novialriptide/gravity/README.md

 Control the artificial gravity in the room you are in.
 Use WASD to control the gravity.
 You are currently in a room where you would need to control the gravity in order to reach your goal.
 There are a total of 8 levels!

-This game uses `GameDen Rewrite` game engine.
+This game uses `GameDen Rewrite (2.1)` game engine: https://github.com/novialriptide/GameDen

 ## Links
  - https://www.youtube.com/watch?v=jJ_yXQqErDE